-Garages and permanent Visually inspected. outbuildings There is a timber shed within the garden grounds on a brick built base.
-No internal inspection has been carried out.
-There is also a separate sun room type enclosed seating area within the garden grounds to the rear.
-The windows are of uPVC double glazed design.
-We understand the property benefits from a detached car garage at the front elevation.
-The main walls appear to be of a timber frame/timber clad construction whilst the roof appears to be overlaid with asbestos sheeting.
-Access to the garage is via an "up and over" door at the front elevation.
-No internal inspection has taken place.
-Outside areas and Visually inspected. boundaries Plots of garden ground to the front and rear elevations on a sloping site where boundaries are defined by a combination of masonry walls and trees/hedges and fencing.
-The road and footpaths adjoining the site are made up and are assumed to be adopted by the Local Authority.
+Communal areas Circulation areas visually inspected.
+Access to the common close is via a secure door entry system at ground floor level.
+The entrance door is of metal/aluminium design with glazing.
+The stairwell is of concrete construction, whilst the windows appear to be predominantly of timber glazed.
+Access to the rear can be gained via the half landing between ground and first floor.
+Garages and permanent outbuildings None.
+Outside areas and Visually inspected. boundaries There are communal garden grounds to the rear of the building with boundaries predominantly defined by masonry walls.
+A number of areas are overgrown which somewhat restricted the scope of our inspection.
+The road and footpath adjoining the site are made up and are assumed to be adopted by the Local Authority.
 Ceilings Visually inspected from floor level.
 Plasterboard/lath and plaster.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Mix of plasterboard, lath and plaster and solid masonry.
+A mix of plasterboard, lath and plaster and solid masonry.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
 Flooring within the property is mainly of suspended timber.
 Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
-No sub floor inspection has taken place.
+No sub-floor inspection has taken place.